CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Software description

 The Condorcet Domain Library is a comprehensive and versatile tool designed to work with Condorcet domains and forbidden permutations.
 The library has interfaces for C\texttt{++} and Python programming languages, allowing users seamless library integration into their projects while leveraging its power in their preferred programming environment.
 The library's modular design also makes customisation easy according to project-specific requirements.
 The low-level functions of CDL are implemented in C\texttt{++} and follow best practices for efficient and reliable computation.

 The basic objects for the library are \emph{domains}, our common name for a set of permutations satisfying some constraints.
-The permutations are always on the set $X_n=\{1,2,\ldots,n\}$ and we refer to the elements of this sets as either symbols or alternatives.
+The permutations are always on a set $X_n=\{1,2,\ldots,n\}$ where $n \in \{1,2,3,\ldots\}$ and we refer to the elements of $X_n$ as either symbols or alternatives.

 The most general form of our constraints is a \emph{scheme}, a collection of $k$-tuples of the alternatives and, for each tuple, a collection of forbidden sets of permutations of those alternatives.
 The latter is called a \emph{law}.